A note on Some Partitions Related to Ternary Quadratic Forms: Introduction

 \section{Introduction}

 We write a positive ternary quadratic form as

-and say it is primitive if $gcd(a,b,c,r,s,t)=1.$ We recall some elementary facts about $f(x,y,z).$ We first consider $(a,b,c,r,s,t)=(1,1,1,0,0,0).$ The number $S(X)$ of integers less than or equal to $X$ which are representable as a sum of three squares is $\sim\frac{5}{6}X.$ (See [7] for an interesting discussion on this result and related material.)
-Here we used the common notation $F(x) \sim G(x)$ to mean that $F(x)$ is asymptotically equivalent to $G(x),$ or $\lim_{x\to \infty}F(x)/G(x)=1.$ We will also use Vinogradov's $F(x) \ll G(x)$ to mean that $|F(x)|\le \sigma G(x)$ for some constant $\sigma\ge0.$ In general, it is known that where $\sigma'\in(0,1].$ Fomenko [3] gives a nice introduction on primitive quadratic forms in $k\ge2$ variables.
-In particular, we recommend the discussion mentioned there on ternary quadratic forms in relation to (1.2).
-See Blomer and Granville [2] for a discussion on estimates for quadratic forms and a discussion on Bernay's result that for a positive constant $\lambda.$ In [5] we find $\ll$ results for partition functions related to (1.3), offering some interesting applications of $q$-series arising from Bailey pairs associated with indefinite binary quadratic forms.
-A simple method used in [6], which uses a definition of a Bailey pair in conjunction with conjugate Bailey pairs, produced the tools needed to obtain $q$-series related to ternary quadratic forms.
-The motivation of this paper is to obtain partition functions which are related to ternary forms with $gcd$ equal to $1,$ similar to $S(X).$ In this way, we offer $\ll$ results and offer further analysis on the main partition function considered herein.
+and say it is primitive if $gcd(a,b,c,r,s,t)=1.$ We recall some elementary facts about $Q(x,y,z).$ We first consider $(a,b,c,r,s,t)=(1,1,1,0,0,0).$ The number $S(X)$ of integers less than or equal to $X$ which are representable as a sum of three squares is $\sim\frac{5}{6}X.$ (See [8] for an interesting discussion on this result and related material.)
+Here we used the common notation $F(x) \sim G(x)$ to mean that $F(x)$ is asymptotically equivalent to $G(x),$ or $\lim_{x\to \infty}F(x)/G(x)=1.$ We will also use Vinogradov's $F(x) \ll G(x)$ to mean that $|F(x)|\le \sigma G(x)$ for some constant $\sigma\ge0.$ In general, it is known (e.g.[3, eq.(1)--(2)],[9]), that where $\sigma'\in(0,1].$ In the case of binary quadratic forms, Bernay's result (see [2]) says that for a positive constant $\lambda.$ In [6] we find $\ll$ results for partition functions related to (1.3), offering some interesting applications of $q$-series arising from Bailey pairs associated with indefinite binary quadratic forms.
+A simple method used in [7], which uses a definition of a Bailey pair in conjunction with conjugate Bailey pairs, produced the tools needed to obtain $q$-series related to ternary quadratic forms.
+The motivation of this paper is to obtain partition functions which are related to ternary forms, thereby extracting related properties.
+Define for $q=e^{2\pi iz}$ the theta function [4, pg.245] representing a holomorphic function on the half-plane $\mathfrak{H}:=\{z\in\mathbb{C}: \Im(z)>0\}.$ Recall that $T(z)$ is a modular form of weight $\frac{3}{2}$ on some group $\Gamma_0(N),$ that has the decomposition [4, pg.260--261]

+where $E(z)$ is an Eisenstein series [4, pg.240], and $C(z)$ a cusp form.
+A cusp form is a modular form wherein its initial coefficient in its Fourier series expansion is $0.$ It is also well-known [4, Theorem 4(i), eq.(13), $k=\frac{3}{2}$] in the ternary case, that the Fourier coefficients of $E(z)$ are $\ll n^{1/2},$ and the Fourier coefficients of $C(z)$ are $\ll n^{3/4}.$ Hence the triangle inequality implies the coefficients of $T(z)$ are $\ll n^{3/4}.$ This observation in relation to our weighted ternary expansions allow us to make related statements on the partition functions presented in Theorem 3.2.